medibloc/panacea-core/.gitbook/1-users/3-data-exchange/1-consume-data.md

 panacead query datadeal consents ${deal-id} \
   --node ${chain-node-rpc-addr}
 ```
-Or, you can query a specific consent which contains a certain data hash.
+Or, you can query a specific consent, which contains a certain data hash.
 ```bash
 panacead query datadeal consent ${deal-id} ${data-hash} \
   --node ${chain-node-rpc-addr}